pLabarta/dcrwebcomic/04 - Proof-of-Stakey/scripts/dcr_comic_4_script_en.md

 05

-Stakeholders can influence PoW miners by voting to reject their blocks if certain conditions are met.
+Stakeholders vote to approve or reject the work of the PoW miners, they can deny the miners' rewards if they misbehave.

 06